jbush001/NyuziProcessor/CONTRIBUTING.md

 http://cdn.opencores.org/downloads/opencores_coding_guidelines.pdf

-A few other conventions are used in this project:
+This project uses a few other conventions:

 - Use `logic` to define nets and flops rather than `reg` and `wire`
 - For non-generic components, make the instance name be the same as the component name<br>